idubrov/MinecraftMod/docs/electric_stuff.md

 ### Power Armor
 Power Armor is another tier of armor, but each piece of armor gives a different effect.
-To craft them you use batteries.
+To craft them you use netherite armor and batteries.
 Armor can be given trims using a smithing template and a trim material.